Yudhishthira: The game of dice

 Following the Rajasuya sacrifice, Yudhishthira’s reign faced a pivotal challenge with the game of dice in Hastinapura, narrated in the Sabha Parva.
-Dhritarashtra, at Duryodhana’s urging, invited Yudhishthira to Hastinapura for a dice match against Duryodhana.
+Dhritarashtra, at Duryodhana and Shakuni's urging, invited Yudhishthira to Hastinapura for a dice match against Duryodhana.
 Despite Vidura’s warnings and his own misgivings, Yudhishthira accepted, citing kshatriya dharma (duty to accept challenges), kula dharma (obedience to elders), and the inevitability of fate (daiva and Dhatr).
 Learning that Shakuni, a skilled dice player, would roll for Duryodhana, he proceeded nonetheless, entering the contest with unease.
 In the sabha, Yudhishthira wagered incrementally, losing his wealth, lands, brothers, and himself to Shakuni’s expertise.
 At Shakuni’s suggestion, he then staked Draupadi, losing her as well.
 Draupadi protested, arguing that Yudhishthira, having lost himself, lacked authority to wager her—a claim debated amidst insults from Karna, Duryodhana, and Duhshasana.
 Bhima angered, wished to burn Yudhishthira's hands.
 Alarmed by her ordeal and ominous signs, Dhritarashtra intervened, granting her boons and annulling the match, restoring the Pandavas’ losses.